-Junior Girls Football
+Junior Australian Rules Football

-When is the girls’ 2021 AFL juniors season?
+When is the 2024 junior footy season?

-The Junior season for all teams kicks off in April.
-The season runs for 14 rounds (+finals) through to August with byes / public holidays.
+Our teams compete in the NFNL and the Junior season for all teams kicks off in April.
+The season runs for 14 rounds (+finals) through to August with byes / public holidays, followed by finals should your team make it.
 All games are on Sundays.

 What level of commitment is required?